leaderbear/TicTacToe-Gui-Java/readMe.txt

 Compile with any IDE to play

-ps : TicTacToeGUI2 is juste another client to play (hard coded)
+ps : TicTacToeGUI2 is juste another client to play